dfki-ric/phobos/doc/phobosTutorial.md

 In this tutorial you will learn how to use the brand new phobos plugin for blender and create your own little robot.
 You will also learn how to export it to several formats like smurf or urdf.

 ### Requirements ###
-To get through this tutorial you need a working blender with phobos setup.
+To get through this tutorial you need a working blender setup with the phobos plugin installed.
 This tutorial uses blender version 2.71, but it will also work fine with 2.69.
 <!-- The next requirement will be eliminated, when we add a Step called Blender Basics -->
 The tutorial supposes you know the blender basics, so you can navigate in the 3D View and do simple manipulations like scaling and transforming on objects.